StackAdapt Events and Conversions Destination

 5. Give the destination a name.

 6. On the Settings screen, provide your StackAdapt Universal Pixel ID.
-This can be found on the Pixels page in StackAdapt as described above.
+This can be found on the Pixels page in StackAdapt.

 7. Toggle on the destination using the Enable Destination toggle.